 Don’t forget to use your arms!
 Your arms can help you generate power on your jumps – utilize them!

-Goblet Squats are a great beginner-friendly exercise for building leg strength, but sometimes Goblet Squats just aren’t an option.
+Goblet Squats are a great beginner-friendly exercise for building leg strength, but sometimes they are just not an option.
 You may not have the proper equipment available to you or at other times you might just be looking to add some variety to your training program.

-In these situations, you’ll need a Goblet Squat alternative and I hope that at least one of the alternative exercises I’ve listed here fits what you were looking for.
+In these situations, you’ll need a Goblet Squat alternative and I hope that at least one of the alternative exercises or Goblet Squat variations I’ve listed here fits what you were looking for.